 15. The opportunity to play more.
 As we get older, we tend to get further and further away from the effortless play of our childhood.
-With so many different kinds of movement available to us, exercise is one fun way to bring play back into our lives, which does a body and mind good.
+With so many different kinds of movement available to us, exercise is one possible way to bring play back into our lives, which does a body and mind good.

 16. Improved memory and focus.
 Studies show that memory and focus are two areas of cognitive functioning that exercise can help sharpen.
-Better memory and focus can help us in our work and daily lives.

 17. An easier time with daily activities.
 One of the best parts of gaining strength for me has been the autonomy doing so has given me outside the gym.
 Thanks to strength training, I can wrangle heavy dog food bags, move furniture, put my suitcase in the overhead bin, open pickle jars, and more.
-Strength provides a wonderful sense of independence.
+Strength can provide a wonderful sense of independence.

 20. It might just make you a total badass.
 Admittedly, I have no studies to back this up.
 But anecdotally, all of my clients who have made exercising a habit report feeling much more badass as a result.
 And they should!
-With so many different things competing for our attention, it’s challenging to commit to a regular exercise routine.
-So when we actually pull it off, it makes us feel pretty fantastic.
+With so many different things competing for our attention, it's challenging to commit to a regular exercise routine.
+So when we actually pull it off, it can make us feel pretty fantastic.

-The Most Important Reason to Exercise is You
+The Most Important Reason to Exercise Is You

 It's okay if you don't care about some or even most of these reasons to exercise.
 You just need to keep in mind the reasons to exercise that feel most meaningful to your life and who you are as a person.
 You may even have some other ones in mind that I haven't included on this list.